 - The app is in the foreground when the notification is sent.

-If none of those are true, only the notification will be shown.
+If none of those conditions are met, the notification is shown instead of a bubble.

 - Bubbles take up screen real estate and cover other app content.
 You should only send a notification as a bubble if it is important enough such as ongoing communications, or if the user has explicitly requested a bubble for some content.